PastorNet/JournalDemo/README.md

 # JournalDemo
-Test web blog developed using HTML, CSS, JS, PHP
+Test web-blog developed using HTML, CSS, JS, PHP.
+Input this to  'htdocs'  if you have XAMPP.